 The process of obtaining regulatory approvals, both in the United States and abroad, is unpredictable, expensive and typically takes many years following commencement of clinical trials, if approval is obtained at all, and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the product candidates involved.
 Changes in marketing approval policies during the development period, changes in or the enactment of additional statutes or regulations or changes in regulatory review for each submitted IND, NDA or equivalent application types, may cause delays in the approval or rejection of an application.
-For example, FDA has issued various COVID-19 related guidance documents for trial sponsors and manufacturers, including guidance on conducting clinical trials during the pandemic, among others.
-Recently, President Biden announced that the administration intends to end the COVID-19 national and public health emergencies on May 11, 2023.
-The full impact of the termination of the public health emergencies on FDA and other regulatory policies and operations are unclear.
+For example, FDA has issued various COVID-19 related guidance documents for trial sponsors and manufacturers during the COVID-19 national and public health emergencies, and may do so in response to other public health concerns in the future.